An Introduction to Question Types

 Multiple Choice Questions

 Multiple choice questions comprise question text and a series of answer options, with one or more correct answers.
-These questions can be included in auto-marked sections.
+These questions are compatible with auto-marking.

 Student View